- If you’re new to shipping internationally, note that duties and taxes may apply to your shipment depending on what the item is and its value

 Their shipping info manages expectations for delivery timelines, and includes this cute ending: "Generally, all international orders take anywhere from 3 to 21 working days for shipment to arrive... if you live in Santa's home up north, send a reindeer."

 In addition to making your policy short and clearly communicated, don't forget to make it easy to find on your website!
-Many eCommerce stores combine their shipping and returns policy together - and did you know that 67% of shoppers check a store's returns page before making a purchase?
+Many eCommerce stores combine their shipping and return policy together - and did you know that 67% of shoppers check a store's returns page before making a purchase?

 Bottom line - don't miss out on this opportunity to build trust by neglecting your shipping policy!
-At the end of the day, shipping is marketing - a well-thought out shipping policy can assist in converting those sales and delivering happiness.
+At the end of the day, shipping is marketing - a well-thought-out shipping policy can assist in converting those sales and delivering happiness.

 And good news for you: we here at Easyship developed a shipping policy generator that can help you get a policy tailored to your store in minutes!